iguess-app/IGuess-API-Guess/README.md

 Responsible to response the request, error or success
 ### Service¹
 Responsible to treat clientErrors, cache logic, some bussiness Rule, multiple repositories logic
+### Routines
+Responsible fire events to get from Holi the championships, matchDays and matchDays results
 ### Models²
 Responsible to declare a collection pattern, indexes, requireds fields
 ### Repositories